monsterandy/monsterandy.github.io/index.md

 ## About Me

 I am a Ph.D. candidate in Computer Science and Engineering at the University at Buffalo (SUNY).
-My advisor is [Prof. Ziming Zhao](https://zzm7000.github.io/).
+My advisor is <a href="https://zzm7000.github.io/" target="_blank" rel="noopener">Prof. Ziming Zhao</a>.
 My background is mainly in embedded firmware development and system security, especially low-level C programming, debugging, and performance analysis on microcontrollers.

 ## Skills